 PLANNERS NORTH has been engaged by Bayshore Developments Pty Ltd to prepare a Social Impact Assessment (SIA) to accompany a Development Application for consideration by Byron Shire Council in regard to premises at Habitat, being land described as Lot 2 DP 71119, 1 Porter Street, Byron Bay.

-The development proposal is to increase the external dining area of Barrio to largely encompass the entire commercial precinct courtyard.
-No change is proposed to the currently approved 216 patron limit for the café.
+The development proposal was to increase the external dining area of Barrio to largely encompass the entire commercial precinct courtyard.
+No change was proposed to the currently approved 216 patron limit for the café.
 The below plan illustrates the extent of the proposed dining area.

 The Barrio Outdoor Space is intended to provide outdoor dining adjacent to the café.
 It will primarily service the needs of workers and residents of Habitat but will also serve local Sunrise Beach Estate residents as well as people working in the Arts and Industry Estate.

 The expanded Outdoor Space is intended to be utilised in association with the Barrio Café and will operate during the same hours as the Café.